Asian chicken burgers bring the best Asian flavors to simple, ground chicken, then those burgers are grilled up to tasty perfection.

 Can you smell that?
 It’s the smell of hot coals and an open flame, the low heat of a smoker slowly infusing its flavor into a thick piece of meat, the joy of a hot dog and it’s plethora of toppings.
 That’s right.
 It’s time to fire up those grills.

-I may not have a brick oven tucked into my gardens, but my little back yard has its fair share of outdoor cooking equipment and oh, the bonding we are going to do this summer.
-There will be lots of smoking and grilling over both propane and charcoal.
-Marinating, pulling and kabobing (really, kabobing, it’s a word.
+I may not have a brick oven tucked into my gardens, but my little back yard has its fair share of outdoor cooking equipment.
+And oh, the bonding we are going to do this summer.
+There will be a lot of smoking and grilling, over both propane and charcoal.
+Marinating, pulling and kabobing (really, kabobing – it’s a word.
 Trust me.).
 I’m no pit master, so there will be lots and lots of experimenting too, but I know it will be delicious experimenting.

-Let’s kick things off with this tasty little number and be sure to stay tuned for all of the BBQ adventures we’ve got planned this season.
+Let’s kick things off with these tasty little Asian chicken burgers, and be sure to stay tuned for all of the BBQ adventures we’ve got planned this season.

 Asian Chicken Burgers